csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-2/README.md

       - If a manually merging is needed, merge `develop` branch to the new branch manually.
 Test the merged code at the local machine and make sure it is stable.
 Then do a pull-request to merge the new branch back to the `develop` branch.
 The reason for this is that we do not want any unstable code in the `develop` branch.
       - Examples of the pull-requests can be found here: https://github.com/csc301-fall-2020/team-project-11-malecare-cancer-support/pulls?q=is%3Apr+is%3Aclosed
       - we did not enforce this practice at first.
 We are adapting to it since we believe that it helps to maintain a cleaner codebase.
    - Invite someone who is available at the time or someone who is in charge of the changed code to do a code review.
 Sometimes we have to change to the code which was not the part that was assigned to us, thus it is necessary to consult the person who was in charge of the code.
-However, this does not often happen, since our first instinct is to ask the person who is in charge of the piece of the code to make the change.
+However, this does not often happen, since we first ask the person who is in charge of the piece of the code to make the change.
 If this does happen, then the review is definitely needed.
 The reason is that we do not want our code to be changed without being notified, which could result in hard-to-find bugs.
    - Once the pull-request is approved, go ahead to merge it to the `develop` branch.
 Usually, the person who creates the pull-requests is responsible for merging the branch, but it does not matter, since the conflicts are resolved earlier and the changes are approved by others.

 - Most of the time, developers stay on the develop branch to stay in sync with each other and made quick responses to others' suggestions.